Zephanie Dimaranan: Breakthrough

-2020

 On February 7, 2020, she released her first movie theme song "Simpleng Tao" originally sung by Gloc-9 for the movie "James and Pat and Dave".
 She released another single under Star Music "Sabihin Mo Na Lang Kasi" on July 24, 2020.

 In March 2020, she was launched as one of the faces of Palmolive Naturals Shampoo along with Maine Mendoza.

-On July 29, 2020, Zephanie debuted as the host together with Kyle Echarri as they launched their online music variety show entitled "CSTV Presents: Artist Lab", appearing on Cornerstone Entertainment’s Facebook Page with simultaneous streaming on their Official Facebook pages.
+On July 29, 2020, Zephanie debuted as the host together with Kyle Echarri as they launched their online music variety show entitled "CSTV Presents: Artist Lab", appearing on Cornerstone Entertainment's Facebook Page with simultaneous streaming on their Official Facebook pages.
 The show was originally set to last for 4 consecutive weeks every Wednesday.
 However, the online show was suspended from August 4, 2020, after Metro Manila was placed under a modified Enhanced Community Quarantine for 2 weeks.
 The show returned on October 16, 2020, with a new timeslot every Fridays instead of Wednesdays.
 The resumed season lasted until November 6, 2020.

+Sunday Noontime Live! stint

-In October 2020, amidst the shutdown and franchise crisis of ABS-CBN in the middle of the COVID-19 pandemic, Zephanie became a part of "Sunday Noontime Live!", a Sunday noontime musical variety show which was produced by Brightlight Productions and Cornerstone Entertainment Studios that was aired on TV5 through a blocktime agreement between Brightlight and TV5.
+In October 2020, after not appearing on ASAP for 7 months, amidst the shutdown and franchise crisis of ABS-CBN during the COVID-19 pandemic, Zephanie became a part of "Sunday Noontime Live!", a Sunday noontime musical variety show which was produced by Brightlight Productions and Cornerstone Entertainment Studios that was aired on TV5 through a blocktime agreement between Brightlight and TV5.
 She was part of the segment entitled "Ultimate Vocal Showdown" with Fatima Louise Lagueras a.k.a Fana, Sassa Dagdag, Sam Mangubat and Niel Murillo of BoybandPH.
 The show only lasted for three months before it was cancelled on January 17, 2021, being replaced by a simulcast of ASAP Natin 'To on the said network's noontime timeslot.

 She was launched as one of the 12 interpreters of Himig Handog 11th Edition with a song entitled "Tinadhana Sa'Yo", composed by SJ Gandia from the United States.
 The song was released on November 13, 2020, while its associated music video were released on January 2, 2021.

 On October 26, 2020, she released a new single titled "Pasensya Na", an exclusive released under Cornerstone Music.

 On November 6, 2020, Zephanie held her virtual concert titled Zuperstar on Kumu, she was the first streamer that held a concert on the said online platform.
 She was also awarded as the Kumu Superstar Streamer.